CyanEngineer/PokemonRandomizer/README.md

 - Try to see if I can postpone displaying until all images are loaded (form border too)

 ### Sprite selection
-- Choose a sprite to display out of the sprites available in PokéAPI
+- ~~Choose a sprite to display out of the sprites available in PokéAPI~~
   - ~~Choose a preferred sprite source~~
     - ~~Disable sprite sources without the sprite~~
-  - Choose a backup source if preferred doesn't exist
 - ~~Gender chance (I forgot to query has_gender_differences)~~
 - ~~Shiny chance~~
 - ~~Link to Bulbapedia images archive for pokemon~~